rwema3/Container-interop/docs/ContainerInterface-meta.md

 While `string` is used in all the containers that were analyzed, it was suggested that allowing anything (such as objects) could allow containers to offer a more advanced query API.

+An example given was to use the container as an object builder.
+The `$id` parameter would then be an object that would describe how to create an instance.

+The conclusion of the discussion was that this was beyond the scope of getting entries from a container without knowing how the container provided them, and it was more fit for a factory.

+## Contributors